Skullabs/helden.js/README.md

 ## HeldenJS
-A very tiny and non-intrusive MVVP library.
+A very tiny and non-intrusive MVVM library.

 ## Objective
 HeldenJS is just a proof-of-concept library.
 Its main goal is show that is possible to develop a JS library that: